burtonjb/computer-graphics/README.md

 There is a slight implementation defect in the kernel transforms where I didn't account for the edges, but they can be removed after the fact, by selecting (1,1) to (width-1, height-1).
 Other ways to fix it would be to either mirror or wrap the pixels in the image.

 # TODOs
-* Names in linear_algebra are slightly bad
-* For the affine transformations I want to try going from new location to old location.
-Right now I have old location to new location, so I need to invert the matrix.
-* antialiasing
-* interpolation
+* tests
+* alpha blending and layers
 * different color models (hsv)
-* alpha blending and layers
 * vector graphics and basic shapes (line, square circle, triangle, polygon)
 * vector graphics - functions and curves
+* antialiasing
+* interpolation
 * gradients (linear and radial)
 * store images as jpgs

+# Bugs/Issues
+* kernel processing is slightly bad (it just ignores the pixels on the edge)
+* For the affine transformations I want to try going from new location to old location.
+Right now I have old location to new location, so I need to invert the matrix.

+# Learnings
+* Using uint8_t for the base matrix/vector is not great.
+Spent a lot of time debugging issues with that.
+I'm really missing generics now...
+* Not having tests/good tests is now coming back and bugging me - I wanted to refactor the copy_from_image code (I think there's a bug in it), but I don't want to break it and/or write a small test for it now.
+* As hack as it is, using valgrind to find the stacktrace for where the core dump is coming from is really useful (I should be using `gdb` for this, but its not that important right now).
+* Take breaks.
+Debugging C gets really hard if you're tired.